 When Binance CEO Richard Teng announced the company's MiCA license application in January 2026, the choice of Greece surprised many observers.
 Rather than opting for Luxembourg or Ireland — favored by Coinbase and other large firms — Binance selected Greece's Hellenic Capital Market Commission (HCMC) as its regulatory anchor.

-The HCMC moved quickly, bringing in Ernst & Young and KPMG to help assess the complex application — a signal that Greece is taking the review seriously and has the resources to handle it at scale.
+The HCMC engaged Ernst & Young and KPMG to help assess the complex application — a signal that Greece is taking the review seriously and has the resources to handle it at scale.
+The audit is ongoing as of April 29, 2026.

-The application's path was complicated by a parallel development: France's banking regulator, the ACPR (Autorité de Contrôle Prudentiel et de Résolution), conducted an on-site inspection of Binance's compliance infrastructure and flagged shortcomings in AML (anti-money laundering) and CTF (counter-terrorist financing) controls.
+The application's path has been complicated by a parallel development: France's banking regulator, the ACPR (Autorité de Contrôle Prudentiel et de Résolution), conducted an on-site inspection of Binance's compliance infrastructure and flagged shortcomings in AML (anti-money laundering) and CTF (counter-terrorist financing) controls.

-This is not Binance's first brush with regulatory compliance issues.
+This is a significant moment in Binance's regulatory trajectory.
 The company paid a $4.3 billion settlement with US authorities in 2023.
-Since then, Binance has significantly strengthened its compliance team and appointed new leadership.
-Whether these improvements satisfy HCMC and EU regulators before July 1 remains to be seen.
+Since then, it significantly strengthened its compliance team and appointed new leadership.
+Whether those improvements satisfy EU regulatory standards will be determined by the HCMC decision.

 What the MiCA Deadline Means